Schedule Your Diagnostic Consultation

 Product/market fit is the degree to which a company knows:

-• What price points their buyers purchase products at
+• What price points do their buyers purchase products at

-• How often their buyers purchase their products (durations)
+• How often do their buyers purchase their products (durations)

-There is a large amount of competition between direct competitors, indirect competitors, and non-business model competitors.
-So many buyers are doing vast amounts of research before they get to you.
+There is a large amount of competition between direct, indirect, and non-business model competitors.
+So many buyers do vast amounts of research before getting to you.
 Your business must be crystal-clear about who exactly is the ideal client you are trying to attract.

 Within each of your personas, you should know exactly: